jklw10/HealthOverlay/README.md

 			"...",
 			"..."
 		],
-		// Two alternating colors when poisoned
+		/* Two alternating colors when poisoned
+		   There can be one color in case vanilla poisoned heart is wanted */
 		"health_poison_colors": [
 			"...",
 			"..."
 		],
-		// Two alternating colors when withered
+		/* Two alternating colors when withered
+		   There can be one color in case vanilla withered heart is wanted */
 		"health_wither_colors": [
+			"...",
+			"..."
+		],
+		/* Two alternating colors when freezing
+		   There can be one color in case vanilla frozen heart is wanted */
+		"health_frozen_colors": [
 			"...",
 			"..."
 		]